michals96/VForkExecutor/README.md

 # VForkExecutor
 *Programming in UNIX systems 202*0
 **Michal Stefaniuk**
+## Project target
+The goal of the project was to create a program that would execute given compiled another program using vfork() function and compare it to the usual execution in the shell or with the fork.
 ## How to run
 Program has attachted `Makefile` that is responsible for building the project.
 Clone the repository to your local device and follow below instructions.